 Honeygain Explains: IPs, Proxies, and All In Between

 Even though Honeygain is currently the world’s largest web intelligence network, we believe it’s not just size that matters!
-Transparency and user awareness are also our priorities: we want to make sure our users have a 100% understanding of how Honeygain works, what their connection is used for, and how it allows them to earn effortlessly.
+Transparency and user awareness are also our priorities: we want to make sure our users have a 100% understanding of how Honeygain works, what their connection is used for, and how it allows them to earn free money effortlessly.

 In this article, we’re going to start from the basics and explain the most important terms that are inseparable from crowdsourced web intelligence networks.